 Add a fistful of flour to the food processor or blender.
 (Or cornmeal, any binding agent will do.)
 Pulse again until comfrey/flour mixture binds slightly as a paste.
 (You may add more flour if still too liquid.)

-Fold edges over to slightly contain mixture, but leave enough exposed to come in direct contact with affected injured area.
+Fold edges over to slightly contain mixture, but leave enough exposed to come in direct contact with the affected injured area.

-Leave compress on affected area anywhere from four to six hours.
+Leave the compress on affected area anywhere from four to six hours.
 Refresh with fresh comfrey as needed.

 Does it work?
 We think it helps.
-But of course we’d leave ourselves open to injuries of a litigious nature if we didn’t advise you to consult your physician (and not just Dr. Brent) for serious injuries or if symptoms persist.
+But of course, we’d leave ourselves open to injuries of a litigious nature if we didn’t advise you to consult your physician (and not just Dr. Brent) for serious injuries or if symptoms persist.

 We’re pretty sure comfrey can’t cure a legal bill.